junmeng6025/pra_simT/README.md

 # pra_simT
-the Simulink models for the practical course Simulationstechnik in WS2021/22
+This repo contains my Simulink models for the practical course Simulationstechnik in WS2021/22

 Day1: Fundamentals of Simulink and MATLAB.<br>
 Day2: Process control design of a workpiece sorting system (using Stateflow chart).<br>